IBE160/SG-Gruppe-Stavanger/docs/ux-design-specification.md

 *   **Goal:** Provide personalized recipe inspiration and guide users through cooking with minimal friction.
 *   **Flow:**
     *   **Discovery:** From the Pantry View, clicking a "recipe box" opens a curated selection of recipes based on available ingredients or expiring items, presented as charming recipe cards.
-    *   **Viewing Recipe:** Clicking a recipe card shows a detailed view on a vintage-style card.
-Ingredients the user possesses are automatically checked.
+    *   **Viewing Recipe:** Clicking a recipe card shows a "Detailed Recipe View" displaying all ingredients (with available ingredients checked) and full instructions.
 Missing ingredients are clickable to add to a shopping list.
-    *   **Cooking Mode:** A single tap expands the recipe to a simplified, full-screen "Cooking Mode" with large text and a "Next Step" button, allowing for hands-free progression through instructions.
+    *   **Cooking Mode (Optional):** From the Detailed Recipe View, users can optionally activate a simplified, full-screen "Cooking Mode" with large text and a "Next Step" button for hands-free progression through instructions during cooking.

 **4. Personal Progress & Reflection (Profile Page - "Kitchen Diary"):**
 *   **Goal:** Offer users a rewarding space to view their achievements and personal culinary journey.